Leadership

 Kaitlin McNamara

 Kaitlin McNamara joined the Foundation in 2019 as Program Officer for Bailey and Friends, a restricted trust of the Golisano Foundation that makes grants to support animal welfare in Western, New York and Southwest, Florida.
-Kaitlin leads the grantmaking process and maintains relationships with shelters and rescues that provide best practice services and life-saving supports, specific to cats and dogs, strengthening the human-animal bond and keeping pets and their families together.
+Kaitlin leads the grantmaking process and maintains relationships with shelters and rescues that provide best practice services and lifesaving supports specific to cats and dogs.

-Kaitlin has also coordinated the expansion of the B. Thomas Golisano Collection at Rochester Institute for Technology’s (RIT) Archives.
+Kaitlin also coordinated the expansion of the B. Thomas Golisano Collection at the RIT Archives.
 This multi-faceted, specially curated collection includes a rich variety of materials including photos, media clips, documents, and memorabilia serving to preserve the record and legacy of Tom Golisano’s entrepreneurial and philanthropic impact.

 Prior to her work at the Foundation, Kaitlin was a Speech Language Pathologist holding a Master of Science in Speech Language Pathology from Nazareth University and a Certificate in Nonprofit Management from St. John Fisher University.